mggvroom/ceg2410-s25-mggvroom/Self-Hosted.md

 # What software will be set up through this document

-- Mealie.io will be set up using docker image and container.
+- Mealie.io will be set up using a Docker image and container.

--  docker is an application that allows you to run software in a container.
+-  Docker is an application that allows you to run software in a container.

-- I'll be using docker image to download the code for mealie.io
+- I'll be using a Docker image to download the code for mealie.io

-- I'll use docker container to be able to run mealie.
+- I'll use a Docker container to be able to run Mealie.

 # What the software is

-Mealie is a food recipe management application that allows users to create recipe by importing it through the recipe url.
+Mealie is a food recipe management application that allows users to create recipes by importing it through the recipe URL.

 # What this document will cover in terms of self-hosting this software

-- This document will cover the aws vpc, ec2, subnetting, firewall rule, configurations, backup strategy usign s3, and showing how a user can access the application.
+- This document will cover the AWS VPC, EC2, subnetting, firewall rules, configurations, backup strategy using S3, and showing how a user can access the application.

 # AWS VPC setup: